 2) RECORD REVIEW: A review of all academic, medical and psychological testing and reports, including school records, standardized test scores (SSAT, SAT, ACT, GRE, etc.), relevant medical records, and prior neuropsychological, psychoeducational, occupational therapy, or other evaluations or important records or reports.

 3) COGNITIVE AND IQ TESTING: Cognitive testing is a crucial building block to an evaluation and reveals cognitive strengths and weaknesses with respect to verbal reasoning, nonverbal reasoning, auditory working memory and visual-motor performance speed.
-Cognitive testing almost always includes an IQ tests such as the Wechler IQ tests including: the WISC-IV or WAIS-IV or WPPSI-III.
+Cognitive testing almost always includes an IQ tests such as the Wechler IQ tests including: the WISC-V or WAIS-IV.

 4) ACADEMIC TESTING: A comprehensive evaluation of academic achievement (reading, writing, math, academic fluency) is necessary to determine if a learning disorder is present.
 More specialized tests are administered to learn more about weaknesses and strengths.
-Examples of achievement tests I frequently use are WIAT-III, Woodcock Johnson Tests of Achievement (WJ-III), Gray Oral Reading Test (GORT-4), Test of Written Language (TOWL-4), Test of Word Reading Efficiency (TOWRE), Test of Irregular Word Reading Efficiency (TIWRE) and many others.
+Examples of achievement tests I frequently use are WIAT-III, Gray Oral Reading Test (GORT-5) and the Kaufman Test of Educational Achievement (KTEA-3).

 5) ATTENTION AND EXECUTIVE FUNCTIONING TESTS AND CHECKLISTS: are used to make a thorough assessment of attention and executive functioning and to rule out attention disorders and describe strengths and weaknesses in executive functioning.
-Examples of attention tests I frequently use include: the Test of Everyday Attention (TEA-Ch), Delis Kaplan Executive Function System (DKEFS), NEPSY-II Attention and Executive Function tests, and the Conners Continuous Performance Test (CPT-2) as well as the Conners Comprehensive Behavior Rating Scale (CBRS) and the Conners Teacher Rating Scale (CTRS) and the Achenbach Child Behavior Checklist (CBCL).
+Examples of attention tests I frequently use include: the Test of Everyday Attention (TEA-Ch), Delis Kaplan Executive Function System (DKEFS), NEPSY-II Attention and Executive Function tests, as well as the Conners Comprehensive Behavior Rating Scale (CBRS) and the Conners C3 (Teacher, Paent and Self-Report versions).

 6 ) SENSORIMOTOR AND VISUAL-MOTOR TESTING: are used to assess strengths and weaknesses and possible impairments in fine motor and graphomotor (pencil and paper) performance, speed and precision.
-To assess these issues, I frequent use the Beery Buktenika VMI drawing test, the Rey Complex Figure Test (RCFT), the NEPSY-II Senorimotor tests, writing tests from the WIAT-III and WJ-III and some visual-motor performance and academic fluency tests from the WISC-V, WAIS-IV, as well as the Grooved Pegboard and writing samples.
+To assess these issues, I frequent use the Beery Buktenika VMI drawing test, the Rey Complex Figure Test (RCFT), the NEPSY-II Senorimotor tests, writing tests from the WIAT-III and some visual-motor performance and academic fluency tests from the WISC-V, WAIS-IV, as well as the Grooved Pegboard and writing samples.

 7) VISUAL PROCESSING, VISUAL LEARNING AND VISUAL MEMORY TESTING: is used to determine if there is a visual processing disorder in taking in and learning new visual information and with visual learning, visual-spatial awareness, abstract visual perception, and visual memory.
-Tests to explore these issues include the NEPSY-II Memory and Learning and Visual subtests, the Children’s Memory Scales (CMS), the Wechsler Memory Scales (WMS-IV) the Rey Complex Figure Test, the Test of Memory and Learning (TOMAL) and subtests from the WISC-IV and WAIS-IV.
+Tests to explore these issues include the NEPSY-II Memory and Learning and Visual subtests, the Wechsler Memory Scales (WMS-IV) the Rey Complex Figure Test, the Test of Memory and Learning (TOMAL) and subtests from the WISC-V and WAIS-IV.

 8) AUDITORY PROCESSING, AUDITORY LEARNING, LANGUAGE PROCESSING, PHONOLOGICAL PROCESSING, AND VERBAL MEMORY TESTING: It is important to differentiate auditory processing problems from ADHD, determine whether a language processing disorder is present and to determine whether phonological processing issues are contributing to learning difficulties or a language based learning disability.
-To assess these issues, I frequently use the California Verbal Learning Test (CVLT-C), the NEPSY-II Memory and Learning subtests, the Children’s Memory Test (CMS), the Wechsler Memory Scale (WMS-IV), the Comprehensive Test of Phonological Processing (CTOPP), the Clinical Evaluation of Language Fundamentals (CELF-4) and the TOMAL.
+To assess these issues, I frequently use the California Verbal Learning Test (CVLT-C or CVLT3), the NEPSY-II Memory and Learning subtests, the Wechsler Memory Scale (WMS-IV) and the TOMAL.

 9) PSYCHOLOGICAL AND PSYCHOSOCIAL FUNCTIONING: Behavioral disorders such as ADHD and psychological disorders such as Major Depression, Dysthymia, Depressive Disorder, Bipolar Disorder, Generalized Anxiety Disorder, Social Anxiety, Panic Disorder, personality disorders, and Substance Abuse disorders are quite common.
 Many children and adults with learning and attention disorders also have mild to moderate anxiety or depression, which complicates accurate assessment.
 Therefore, it is always important to assess the impact of psychological issues as part of a comprehensive evaluation.
-In addition to in-depth interviews of children, adults, and parents, I administer a wide variety of psychological tests including the Children’s Depression Inventory, the Millon Adolescent and Preadolescent Clinical Inventories, the Beck Youth Inventory, the Multidimensional Anxiety Scales for Children, the MMPI-2 and MMPI-A, Personality Inventory for Youth, the Personality Assessment Inventory, the Personality Inventory for Children, the Roberts Apperception Test for Children, the Rorschach Inkblot test, sentence completion tests, Kinetic Family Drawing and a number of other behavior, attention and psychological tests and rating scales.
+In addition to in-depth interviews of children, adults, and parents, I administer a wide variety of psychological tests including the Children’s Depression Inventory (CDI-2), the Millon Adolescent and Preadolescent Clinical Inventories, the Beck Depression Inventory, the Multidimensional Anxiety Scales for Children, the MMPI-2-RF and MMPI-A-RF, the Burns Anxiety Inventory the Rorschach Inkblot test,, and a number of other behavior, attention and psychological tests and rating scales.